gatsbyjs/gatsby/docs/blog/2020-07-13-i18n-pain-points/index.md

 ## What this means for future development

-As the list above clearly shows, i18n (and by extension i10n) is a topic with a wide variety of problems.
+As the list above clearly shows, i18n (and by extension i10n) is a topic presenting a wide variety of challenges.
 Both specific usage problems like issues with Gatsby's APIs and integrations with third-party libraries, and general topics like SEO or styling adaptations.

 While some of those things can be packaged and abstracted into a theme (as with `gatsby-theme-i18n`) not all pain points can be solved with a plugin.
 Changes to Gatsby's core or third-party libraries such as Theme UI are necessary to fix some things.
 Building child themes for i18n libraries or creating happy path boilerplates for certain common types of projects can also give a better experience for users.

-Most importantly the great variety of responses I read showed that our users are passionate about this topic and have a strong desire to see it solved in Gatsby so that they can keep on using it -- which is exciting!
+Most importantly the great variety of responses received thus far showed that our users are passionate about this topic and have a strong desire to see it solved in Gatsby so that they can keep on using it -- which is exciting!

 ## What's next?

-The alpha of gatsby-theme-i18n and its child themes will be released soon.
-Until then and in the future you can join the [Discord channel](https://discord.gg/cQ2MPUz) to chat as more details on how to contribute will follow.
+The alpha of gatsby-theme-i18n and its child themes will be released very soon.
+Until then (and in the future, as well) you can join the [Discord channel](https://discord.gg/cQ2MPUz) to chat as more details on how to contribute will follow.
 Also, keep an eye out for the announcement post.

 I encourage all interested parties to try out the theme when it's ready and get involved in the process of refining it.
 And then show us the awesome things you build!